neuronsimulator/nrn/docs/guide/compiling_new_mechanisms_under_msw.rst

     fig/modlunit5.gif
     :align: center

-Feeding ``c:\nrn\demo\release\release.mod`` to modlunit generates this message.
+Feeding :file:`c:\nrn\demo\release\release.mod` to modlunit generates this message.
 The DOS box stays on your monitor until you press the Return key.

 FYI this particular mod file is really OK despite the rather intimidating message that is printed.